 - 18. See the puffins in Borgarfjörður Eystri

-- 19. Go kayaking among the icebergs in a glacier lagoon
+- 19. Go kayaking among the icebergs on a glacier lagoon

 - 20. Try Iceland’s most authentic Hot Spring Resort in the Whale Fjord